Office: 4-116, Math Tower, Stony Brook University

 My research interests include Teichmüller theory, translation surfaces, moduli spaces, hyperbolic geometry, and ergodic theory.
 I received my PhD from Stanford University in 2018 under the direction of Maryam Mirzakhani and Alex Wright.

-- (with F. Benirschke and S. Grushevsky) Equations of linear subvarieties of strata of differentials. [arxiv]
+- (with F. Benirschke and S. Grushevsky) Equations of linear subvarieties of strata of differentials.
+Geometry and Topology, to appear. [arxiv]

 - Measure bound for translation surfaces with short saddle connections. [arxiv]

 - (with Jenya Sapir) Coarse density of subsets of moduli space.
 Annales de l’Institut Fourier, to appear. [arxiv]

 - Convergence of Siegel-Veech constants.
 Geometriae Dedicata, 198 (2019), 131-142. [journal |

 Videos of Talks